Luiz Henrique (footballer, born 1981)

-Luiz Henrique da Silva Alves or simply Luiz Henrique (born 2 July 1981 in Rio de Janeiro), is a Brazilian striker.
-He currently plays for Bangu.
+Luiz Henrique da Silva Alves or simply Luiz Henrique (born 2 July 1981 in Rio de Janeiro), is a Brazilian former professional footballer who played as a striker.

+Career

 On 23 November 2008, Luiz scored the decisive winner in a K-League play-off match against Seongnam Ilhwa Chunma, helping Jeonbuk Hyundai Motors advance to the next stage of the play-off.

 In 2009 K-League, He led Jeonbuk Hyundai Motors to 2009 K-League Champion and placed top assister at 2009 season.

 On 23 December 2009, Jeonbuk completed to convert his loan move into a permanent deal.
-On 19 July 2016 he moved to Gangwon FC in K League Challenge.
+On 19 July 2016, he moved to Gangwon FC in K League Challenge.